crucialfelix/supercolliderjs/docs/quick-start.rst

 This will also install three commands to your executable path:

 - supercollider
-- bin-supercollider-server
+- supercollider-server
 - scapi

-If you are using atom-supercollider then the latest supercolliderjs is installed with that, but not globally so the commands are not installed for you.
+If you are using atom-supercollider then the latest supercolliderjs is installed inside of that, you do not need to install this for atom to work.
+But supercolliderjs is not installed globally so if you want the command line commands then install this.